RegestaItalia/trm-docs/client/docs/examples/install.md

 You should see that in both systems you have the same version of `hello-world` installed.

-> Try comparing trm-server too!
+> Try comparing other packages too!

+# Dependencies

+We're now going to see what happens when installing packages with dependencies.